raoul2000/bob-the-miner/README.md

 # Install

-To use Bob in your one project :
+To use Bob in your own project :

 ```
-npm install bob-the-miner
+npm install bob-the-miner --save
 ```

 If you want to contribute :